hsonhi/recibosmcx-service/README.md

 ## DeCrypto

-A .NET Core WebAPI for cryptographic validation of signed documents in PDF format.
+A .NET Core WebAPI for validating a digitally signed document in PDF format.

 ### Quick setup